Holland St & College Ave Mobility Improvements

 15 Newbury St

-Maire about 2 years ago
+Maire almost 3 years ago

 The plans on these protected bike lanes for Holland look great.
 I am curious if the seasonal parklet by Dave's and Spoke will block the lanes.